exaexa/ShinySOM/TUTORIAL.md

 ## Working with the extracted subset

-After reducing the dataset, we have embedded and dissected it again, to get a complete view of live lymphocyte subpopulations:
+After reducing the dataset, we have embedded and dissected it again, to get a complete view of the subpopulations:

 ![creating a subset dataset](media/tutorial-cluster2.png?raw=true)

-As the main changes from the processing of the original dataset, it was _not_ necessary to transform the dataset again (it stays transformed from the previous step), and we have avoided to use the scatter and L/D cell parameters for the embedding.
+Compared to the processing of the original dataset, there are two main changes:
+- it was _not_ necessary to transform the dataset again (the data stays transformed from the previous step)
+- we have avoided the use of the scatter and L/D cell parameters for SOM and embedding, and focused only on the lineage markers

-The screenshot shows dissection of the populations into B cells (brushed), T cells, and some other cell types.
+The screenshot shows dissection of the populations into B cells (brushed), T cells, and several other cell types.

-Notably, as the data is clean from debris, statistical analysis of its content can be performed quickly.

 ## Simple analyses

 ShinySOM offers several useful analyses for getting a good overview of the contents of the selected populations and their differences in individual files.
 These are available as sub-tabs in the **Analysis** tab:

 - Tab **Cluster expressions** allows quick visual comparison of expression of markers in files and clusters.
 This is useful e.g. for monitoring various activation-related markers (various cytokines) in samples with different stimulation.
-Unfortunately, the dataset we chose does not contain a viable marker for this analysis; but the view can still be used at least for verifying marker expression strength in different files:
+Unfortunately, the dataset we chose does not contain a viable marker for this analysis; but the view can still be used at least for verifying marker expression strength is roughly equal in all files:
 ![Cluster expressions](media/tutorial-clustexpr.png?raw=true)
 - Tab **Cluster size heatmap** provides a visual representation of relative cluster cell count in different files (the R-originated heatmap additionally attempts to group the clusters and files by relative similarity and draws a dendrogram to express it).
 The data is normalized by columns to show changes in cluster contents well.
 Precise cell counts for each cluster and file can be exported in a CSV file using the **Export data** tab.
 ![Clusters vs. files heatmap](media/tutorial-heatmap.png?raw=true)
 - Tab **Compare files** allows seeing the difference between two different file groups in the embedding, giving a quick visual comparison of presence of various cell populations.
 - Tab **Significance plots** improves this view by precisely expressing the significance of the cluster size difference by coloring based on statistical testing results.
 P-values from testing the cluster sizes from "control" and "experiment" group for one-sided inequality are used as a basis the coloring.
 Using the significance plots, it is easy to detect even small (but statistically significant) differences in size of the populations.
-In our example, the significance plot confirms the findings from the heatmap, but since the statistical significance of the difference is relatively low (p-value is around 0.15), the p-value transform slider needs to be adjusted for seeing the colors:
+In our example, the significance plot confirms the findings from the heatmap, but since the statistical significance of the difference is relatively low (p-value is around 0.15 for both B and T cell clusters), the p-value transform slider needs to be adjusted for actually seeing the colors:
 ![Significance plots](media/tutorial-sig.png?raw=true)

 ## Data export